tetratelabs/wazero/site/content/languages/go.md

 #### Filesystem access

 `TestStat` tries to read `/etc/passwd` due to a [runtime.GOOS default][21].
-As `GOARCH=wasm GOOS=js` is a virtualized operating system, this may not make sense, because it has no files representing an operating system.
+As `GOOS=js GOARCH=wasm` is a virtualized operating system, this may not make sense, because it has no files representing an operating system.

 Moreover, as of Go 1.19, tests don't pass through any configuration to hint at